RIDE THE ANCIENT SILK ROAD

 A down jacket, a warm jumper, a very warm sleeping bag effective to 0 degrees, silk sleeping bag liner, rain gear (waterproof trousers should have an opening on the outside at the bottom of the leg in order to put on and take off without removing your trekking boots), 2-3 pairs of warm socks, waterproof trekking boots, underwear, gloves, sunglasses, sun cream with high UV-protection, lip balm with UV-protection, torch, personal medicine, metal water bottle (0.75 L), riding chaps, Micropure (or any other water purification).

 The weather can range from 40 degrees in Bishkek to almost zero at night on the mountain in Chong Kemin.
+The mountains are usually 10 degrees cooler than Bishkek.

 INTERNET

-We recommend purchasing a MegaFon sim card on arrival at the airport.
-Unlimited internet for two weeks will cost around €10.
+You will be out of cell range for portions of the ride.
+We recommend purchasing a O! sim card on arrival at the airport.
+The store is located to the left after customs.
+Unlimited internet for two weeks will cost around €15.

-All departures are €1,899 per person sharing.
+All departures are €TBC per person sharing.
 As the ride is less than €2000 the full balance is due at the time of booking.

-26 June to 06 July 2024 (1 saddle)
+26 June to 4th July 2024 (included Kyzart Festival)

 KYRGYZSTAN